prasanthkuruva/onlineregister/README.md

-this is the student registration file
+this is the student registration and login site.